wolfv6/keybrd/doc/keybrd_library_developer_guide.md

 * In constructor's initialization list, use same names for fields and constructor parameters.
 * Do not use new or malloc (making memory leaks impossible).
 * Document class interface in .h file, above the class declaration.
 * Code should be self-documenting.
-The only comments should be things that may need clarification.
 A simple function with a good name needs no comment.
-* Code is automatically formated before being pushed to the keybrd repository.
+* Code is automatically formatted before being pushed to the keybrd repository.
   The [astyle_cpp](astyle_cpp) file specifies the format:
     * Allman style indentation
     * indent 4 spaces